Italy With Pleasure

 We also leave the afternoon for you to see Siena independently.
 Most people head to a café for some of Siena’s renowned biscuits such as ricciarelli and cantucci.
 A great idea is to visit one of the historic cafes of the town centre, such as Caffe Poliziano, which started in the 1800s.

 Monteriggioni is a rare example of a town still contained within the original 3th century walls, just as it was centuries ago.
-You can walk along the top of the town walls, or simply relax in the piazza with a coffee or gelato.
+You can do a circular walk along the top of the town walls to enjoy the fantastic views, or simply relax in the piazza with a coffee or gelato.
 You’ll notice numerous references to the Via Francigena here as Monteriggioni is a well known stop on the route – in fact it is unmissable.

 WALKING DETAILS: The walk is fully guided.